ibm-cloud-docs/EventStreams/messagehub124.md

 * To use streams &lt;&lt;need to check what this needs&gt;&gt; &lt;&lt; Do we need to cover Creating/Deleting an instance of Message Hub?? [this is slightly different as not a service role as in everything else here, but a platform role] &gt;&gt;

-Here are some common {{site.data.keyword.messagehub}} scenarios and the access you need to assign:

-* If you want a user to be able to be a transactional producer, assign the following:
-    * Same access as producer plus
-    * Writer role on transaction ID resource type and transaction ID resource
-    * Reader role on group resource type and group ID resource

-* If you want a user to be able to be a consumer with consumer group, assign the following:
-    * Same access as consumer (no group)
-    * Reader role on group resource type and group ID resource

 ## Examples
 {: #security_examples }